itszerrin/GPT-for-AI-sites/README.md

 4. The ``Chat Memory`` function does not seem to work at the moment.

+5. The ``Context Length`` is always at the model's max supported amount.

 ## Copyright

 Recentaly/GPT-for-AI-sites: A hosted wrapper for AI sites.